 Global yearly greenhouse gas emissions have grown 40 percent since 1990 and still growing.

 Energy consumption is the most significant source of human-induced greenhouse gas emissions, responsible for a vast 72 percent globally.

 Ten developed nations contribute more than 68 percent of global greenhouse gas emissions.

 According to the World Bank, China is the biggest emitter at 26 percent of global greenhouse gas emissions, accompanied by the U.S. at 13 percent, the EU 8 percent, and India at 7 percent.

 The map below displays which nations pollute the most disproportionately for their level of consumption and production.

 <1x nations have especially effective industries and the best regulatory standards.
 While the >1x nations are below-par.

-For example, Ulaanbaatar (Mongolia) is the coldest capital city in the world and many of the pastoral nomads live in yurts.
-So to stay warm they burn large quantities of coal because they don’t have any other option.
+For instance, Ulaanbaatar (Mongolia) is the coldest capital city in the world, and many of the pastoral nomads live in yurts.
+So to stay warm, they burn large quantities of coal because they don’t have any other option.

 The next map show which countries produce a greater proportion of global carbon dioxide emission than their contribution to the global GDP in PPP.